The longer you wait, the harder it may be to deal with your child’s substance use

 “My kid doesn’t have a problem.
 I drank and I turned out OK.”

-Unfortunately, some teenagers are predisposed to drinking and drug use throughout their childhood years, if their parents’ substance use is excessive or if they have a substance use disorder.
+Some teenagers are predisposed to drinking and drug use throughout their childhood years if their parents’ substance use is excessive or if they have a substance use disorder.
 It’s important that parents take an honest look at their own drug and alcohol use before they can help their children with a substance problem.
 Find out more about how kids model their parents’ behaviour.

 “I don’t know what to do about this problem.
 Where do I begin?”

 It’s easy to feel overwhelmed with emotion, guilt, anger, and insecurity when you discover your teen is using substances.
 If you don’t think you can handle this problem yourself, there are people in your area ready to help.
 This issue is more common than you think.